ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 #### Infection Rates

-The _Infection Rates_ file allows the user to provide a weighting factor to individuals in an infectious virus compartment.
+The _Infection Rates_ file allows the user to provide a weighting factor to individuals in an infectious virus state.
 Figure 4 shows an example _Infection Rates_ file.
 The specified weighting factor values must lie in the range (0, 1], otherwise an error is thrown.

 <img src="infectionRates.png" alt="infectionRatesExample" width="400">